2023 Best Design & Applied Arts Schools in the Middle Atlantic Region

 Read full report on Design & Applied Arts at Rensselaer Polytechnic Institute

 You’ll join some of the best and brightest minds around you if you attend University of Delaware.
 The school came in at #4 on this year’s Best Design & Applied Arts Schools in the Middle Atlantic Region list.
-UD is a very large public school located in the large suburb of Newark.
+UD is a very large public school located in the suburb of Newark.

 The average amount in student loans that design majors at UD take out is $27,000.

-Read full report on Design & Applied Arts at University of Delaware
+Full Design & Applied Arts at Bloomsburg University of Pennsylvania Report

-With a ranking of #7, New Jersey Institute of Technology did quite well on this year’s best schools for design and applied arts students.
-Located in the city of Newark, NJIT is a public college with a fairly large student population.
+New Jersey Institute of Technology landed the #7 spot in the 2023 rankings for the best design and applied arts programs.
+Located in the large city of Newark, NJIT is a public college with a large student population.

 While working on their degree, design majors at NJIT accumulate an average of around $27,000 in student debt.